ahmedkhatttab/web-site/README.md

 ## Git & GitHub Tutorials

-_more data cis coming soooooon ...._
+_more data is coming soooooon ...._ edit line 5 by local repo

 ### All rights reserved @modernsoft.com